Bangladesh–China relations: Geopolitical relations

 By the mid-1980s, China had forged close military, commercial and cultural ties with Bangladesh and also supplied it with military aid and equipment.
 The then-president of Bangladesh Hossain Mohammad Ershad was warmly received in Beijing in July 1987.
 A Bangladesh-China friendship bridge was constructed and inaugurated over river Buriganga connecting Dhaka and Munshiganj by the Chinese as a token of this newly advancing diplomatic and military relationship.
 On 4 October 2000, the Government of Bangladesh issued a postal stamp marking the 25th anniversary of the establishment of Bangladesh-China diplomatic relations.
 By this time, China had provided economic assistance totaling US$300 million to Bangladesh and the bilateral trade had reached a value mounting to a billion dollars.
 In 2002, Chinese Premier Wen Jiabao made an official visit to Bangladesh and both countries declared 2005 as the "Bangladesh-China Friendship Year."

 The two countries signed nine different bilateral agreements to further their mutual relationship.

 On Bangladesh Nationalist Party PM Begum Khaleda Zia's invitation China was added as an observer in the South Asian Association for Regional Cooperation (SAARC).
 Sri Lanka, Maldives, Nepal, and Pakistan joined Bangladesh in strongly supporting China's application for observer status, which was accepted.

 After Cyclone Sidr hit Bangladesh in 2007, China donated US$1 million for relief and reconstruction in cyclone-hit areas.

+Bangladesh's relationship with China has deepened under the interim government of Muhammad Yunus and the Bangladesh Nationalist Party prime minister Tarique Rahman, following the ouster of Prime Minister Sheikh Hasina in 2024.
+From 2024 to 2026, the two countries have signed at least 15 new memorandums of understanding and agreements.

-Tibet issue
+Tibet

 The Chinese embassy in Bangladesh has twice intervened during local art shows to censor coverage of the plight of Tibetan refugees in South Asia.
 In 2009, police canceled a planned photo exhibit on Tibetan exiles at the Drik gallery in Dhaka, after requests from the Chinese embassy.
 In 2016, the Chinese ambassador protested against Tibetan exhibits at the Dhaka Art Summit, which led the organizers to censor coverage of Tibet.